$84 Find Cheap Flights from Portland to Big Sky

 • What’s the cheapest day of the week to fly between Portland and Big Sky?

-Consider leaving on a Wednesday and avoid Thursdays if you are looking for the best rates.
-For your return to Portland, you’ll find the best rates on Thursdays and the most expensive ones on Tuesdays.
+Consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
+For your return to Portland, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 • How does KAYAK find such low prices on flights from Portland to Big Sky?